• Home

 Cultural Value

-In many regions, it symbolized alertness, cleverness, and a playful test of aim.
-Older generations recall friendly ‘target challenges’ played near farms or open grounds.
+In many regions, the gulel symbolized cleverness, readiness, and a playful test of aim.
+Older generations often remember friendly target challenges held in farms, fields, or open grounds.

 The Science Behind the Gulel